jfq3/miga_singularity/interactive_projects/hpcc_classify_a_genome.md

 # Classify a Genome

-For this exersise it is assumed that you have already run the Genome Project exercise.
+For this exercise it is assumed that you have already run the Genome Project exercise.
 The project created in that exercise (`pseudo`) consisted of several _Psuedomonas_ genomes submitted as fasta files; one of the genome sequence files was renamed to have the extension `fna` so that it would not be included in the project.
 We will now classify that renamed genome file in relation to the genomes already in the project; _i.e._ `pseudo` will serve as our reference database in this exercise.

 Log into the HPCC with your user name and password and create a directory for your project.